Power Couple? AI Growth and Renewable Energy Investment: Policy Choice: Renewable Capacity

 \subsection{Policy Design Implications}

 The two regimes yield policy lessons that are difficult to see in analyses that hold either AI scaling or clean-capacity expansion fixed.
 In particular, ``net-zero AI'' is an equilibrium outcome of AI--energy interactions.
-The same intervention---expanding renewables---can reduce emissions in one regime and accelerate fossil-powered scaling in another.
+The same intervention, expanding renewables, can reduce emissions in one regime and accelerate fossil-powered scaling in another.
 Which regime prevails depends on the economics of AI scaling and market demand; the central policy problem is to ensure that the composition effect dominates the scale effect at the margin.

 Accordingly, ``more renewables'' is not a sufficient prescription when scaling is market-led.
 Partial clean investment may mainly relax a binding compute constraint, accelerating frontier scaling without ensuring that marginal electricity is carbon-free.
-Avoiding the adaptation trap therefore requires either (1) reducing the cost of the last-mile expansion to $y=k$---through permitting, interconnection, transmission, storage, and firming---so that condition (b) in \cref{prop:1}(i) is met, or (2) directly raising the private marginal cost of fossil-powered compute at the margin (for example, through carbon pricing, clean-energy matching requirements, or other instruments that increase the effective marginal cost of fossil-based compute).
+Avoiding the adaptation trap therefore requires either (1) reducing the cost of the last-mile renewable expansion to $y=k$---through permitting, interconnection, transmission, storage, and firming---so that condition (b) in \cref{prop:1}(i) is met, (2) directly raising the private marginal cost of fossil-powered compute---for example, through carbon pricing, clean-energy matching requirements, or other instruments that increase the effective marginal cost of fossil-based compute---so that condition (a) in \cref{prop:1} is met.
 In contrast, when scaling is resource-led, clean capacity is more likely to steer AI toward decarbonization because it directly constrains the developer's capability choice.